linebender/xilem/tree_arena/README.md

 # Tree Arena

 This crate contains two implementations of a tree for use in masonry, one safe and the other unsafe.
-The safe tree is known to work, and serves a s the baseline implementation and is used by default.
+The safe tree is known to work, and serves as the baseline implementation and is used by default.
 The unsafe tree leverages a hashmap as an arena and is designed for higher performance: it leverages unsafe code to achieve this.
 The unsafe tree is not yet fully tested, and is not used by default.

+The safe tree is the priority.
+This means:

+* The safe version may have features / APIs that the unsafe version doesn't yet have.

+* If both versions are at feature parity, Masonry can switch on the unsafe version for best performance.

+* Otherwise, Masonry uses the safe version.

 ## Architecture